homt8/homtcommands/homtspill/README.md

-# tps_spill
+# homtspill
-Minetest Mod - Protect server from liquid grief by requiring privs to spill
+Minetest WIP Mod - Protect server from liquid grief by requiring privs to spill

-Inspired by and starting with code from Shara's "Spill" mod (not publicly available).
-Used with permission.
-Go play on Red Cat Creative!
+When This Mods Spill. as is available to the other hands of web depriver. just see in our new mods for commands